 3. INCREASING TRUE URGENCY

-It is true that any threat or opportunity must be analysed and the plan of action rationalised.
+It is true that any threat or opportunity must be analyzed and the plan of action rationalized.
 But this is not what propels a sense of true urgency.
 It is not what will move the project forward every day.

 The weakness of this type of approach is that it only speaks to the brain, and not to the heart!

 In reality, the sense of true urgency is a set of feelings: unwavering determination to move forward and to win, immediately.

 These feelings generate a set of behavior patterns that lead to success: put in place some fast actions that are focused on the critical subjects, launch new initiatives all the time, push to win new success despite the obstacles, try to move forward each and every day, constantly remove any low value-added activities from your diary.

 But at their base, feelings are what give rise to this behavior and not simply facts or rational, well-formulated thoughts.